sthalles/sthalles.github.io/_posts/2024-02-23-matryoshka-representation-learning.markdown

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/matryoshka-representation-learning/loss_2.png" alt="...">
+  <figcaption>Figure 5 - The second loss term operates over the first half of the features of $z$.</figcaption>
 </figure>

 Following, the third and fourth loss terms operate over the first $m=\frac{d}{4}$ and $m=\frac{d}{8}$ components of $z$, respectively.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/matryoshka-representation-learning/loss_3_4.png" alt="...">
+  <figcaption>Figure 5 - Following, we keep decreasing the representation subset size by halving the remaining feature values until a minimum capacity size is reached.</figcaption>
 </figure>

 The process of consistently halving the representation vector $z$ and using its first components continues until a minimum capacity, defined as a hyperparameter, is reached.